Learning to synthesise the ageing brain without longitudinal data

 \subsubsection{Quantitative results}

 The quantitative results are shown in Table~\ref{tab: longitudinal ADNI}, employing the metrics defined in Section~\ref{sec: experimenral setup}.
-For ADNI we also obtained a non-learned baseline that simply calculates performance comparing ground-truth baseline and follow-up images.
-We can observe that our method achieves the best results in all metrics, with second best being the previous (more simple incarnation)~\citep{xia2019consistent} of the proposed model.
+For ADNI we also obtained a non-learned naïve baseline that simply calculates performance comparing ground-truth baseline and follow-up images.
+The naïve baseline result is obtained by subtracting from the followup the baseline (input) image.
+We involve this non-learned baseline as a lower bound to check if the proposed algorithm synthesises images that are closer to the follow-up than the baseline images or not.
+As reported in Section 4, the average age prediction error (MAE) of the age predictor on the ADNI testing data is 3.9 years.
+Estimating PAD separately for CN, MCI and AD testing subjects (see Table~\ref{tab: longitudinal ADNI}) shows that the best PAD results are obtained on healthy (CN) data.
+This is expected as the age predictor used to estimate PAD it is trained on healthy data only.
+However, this bias affects all methods, and thus still allows comparisons between them.
+Indeed, we can observe that our method achieves the best results in all metrics, with second best being the previous (more simple incarnation)~\citep{xia2019consistent} of the proposed model.
 Embedding health state improves performance, because it permits the method to learn an ageing function specific for each state as opposed to the one learned by the method in~\citet{xia2019consistent}.
 The other benchmarks achieve a lower performance compared to the baseline.
 The next best results are achieved by CAAE~\citep{zhang2017age}, where age is divided into 10 age groups and represented by a one-hot vector.
-To generate the aged images at the target age (the age of the follow-up studies), we use the age group to which the target age belongs, i.e. if the target age is 76, then we choose the age group of age 75-78.
+To generate the aged images at the target age (the age of the follow-up studies), we use the age group to which the target age belongs, i.e.\ if the target age is 76, then we choose the age group of age 75-78.
 We see the benefits of encoding age into ordinal vectors, where the difference between two vectors positively correlates with the difference between two ages in a finely-grained fashion.
 CycleGAN and Conditional GAN achieve the poorest results unsurprisingly, since conditioning here happens explicitly by training separate models according to different age groups.